LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 The optional inputs are grouped into the following categories:

-* General ARKStep options (:ref:`Usage.ARKStep.ARKStepInputTable`),
+* General ARKStep options (:ref:`ARKODE.Usage.ARKStep.ARKStepInputTable`),
-* IVP method solver options (:ref:`Usage.ARKStep.ARKStepMethodInputTable`),
+* IVP method solver options (:ref:`ARKODE.Usage.ARKStep.ARKStepMethodInputTable`),
-* Step adaptivity solver options (:ref:`Usage.ARKStep.ARKStepAdaptivityInputTable`),
+* Step adaptivity solver options (:ref:`ARKODE.Usage.ARKStep.ARKStepAdaptivityInputTable`),
-* Implicit stage solver options (:ref:`Usage.ARKStep.ARKStepSolverInputTable`),
+* Implicit stage solver options (:ref:`ARKODE.Usage.ARKStep.ARKStepSolverInputTable`),
-* Linear solver interface options (:ref:`Usage.ARKStep.ARKLsInputs`), and
+* Linear solver interface options (:ref:`ARKODE.Usage.ARKStep.ARKLsInputs`), and
-* Rootfinding options (:ref:`Usage.ARKStep.ARKStepRootfindingInputTable`).
+* Rootfinding options (:ref:`ARKODE.Usage.ARKStep.ARKStepRootfindingInputTable`).

-For the most casual use of ARKStep, relying on the default set of solver parameters, the reader can skip to the following section, :numref:`Usage.ARKStep.UserSupplied`.
+For the most casual use of ARKStep, relying on the default set of solver parameters, the reader can skip to section on user-supplied functions, :numref:`ARKODE.Usage.UserSupplied`.

 We note that, on an error return, all of the optional input functions send an error message to the error handler function.
 All error return values are